UniMath/agda-unimath/src/wild-category-theory/noncoherent-omega-precategories.lagda.md

       ( y)
 ```

-Composition in a noncoherent wild higher precategory:
+Composition in a noncoherent ω-precategory:

 ```agda
   comp-structure-Noncoherent-ω-Precategory :